auto-differentiation/xad/README.md

 of functions specified as computer programs.
 Since every program execution is always composed of a sequence of simple operations with known derivatives (arithmetics and mathematical functions like sin, exp, log, etc.), the chain rule can be applied repeatedly to calculate partial derivatives automatically.
-XAD implements this using operator-overloading in C++, allowing to compute derivatives with minimal changes to the program.
+XAD implements this using operator-overloading in C++ and exposes bindings for Python, allowing to compute derivatives with minimal changes to the program.
 See [automatic differentation mathematical background](https://auto-differentiation.github.io/aad/) for more details.